lupyuen/pinetime-rust-mynewt/rust/app/src/mcuboot.md

         vers: 1.3.1
     ```

-1. Download the Mynewt source code...
+1. Download the source code for Mynewt, NimBLE and MCUBoot...

     ```bash
     cd ~/pinetime/pinetime-rust-mynewt